mgba-emu/www/faq.markdown

 Current versions of mGBA for 3DS require the DSP blob to be dumped for audio to work.
 There are various utilities available online to do this, such as [DSP1](https://github.com/zoogie/DSP1/releases/latest) or [DspDump](https://github.com/Cruel/DspDump/releases/latest).

-### Will there be an Android version?

-Maybe!
-The biggest reason there isn't one already is that mGBA is mostly developed by a single person who doesn't have experience developing Android apps.
-There are some half-baked attempts but none were ever released because they weren't particularly polished.

 ## Glossary

 mGBA's development uses some project-specific names for things that may be confusing.
 Here's a list of the most common ones: